PranavYadu/Sudoku-Solver/README.md

 - **How to use:**
   1. Enter your puzzle in manual mode.
   2. Click **Solve** to solve the puzzle.
-  3. Click **Show Backtracking** to watch the solving process animated in the GUI.
+  3. Click **Visualize** to watch the solving process animated in the GUI.

 ## Technologies Used
 - Python 3